Ayi-pei/ctoapp/README.md

     END IF;

     -- 3. Create the user in auth.users
-    new_user_id := auth.uid_provider(
+    -- This uses an internal Supabase function to create the auth user and get their ID. new_user_id := auth.uid_provider(
         'email',
         jsonb_build_object('email', p_email, 'password', p_password)
     );

     -- 4. Create the corresponding profile in public.users
     INSERT INTO public.users (id, username, email, is_admin, inviter_id, invitation_code)
     VALUES (new_user_id, p_username, p_email, is_admin_user, inviter_user_id, generate_invitation_code());